Azure/azure-sdk-for-c/sdk/iot/doc/how_to_iot_hub_samples_linux.md

-# How to setup and run Azure SDK for Embedded C IoT Hub Samples
+# How to setup and run Azure SDK for Embedded C IoT Hub Samples on Linux

-**Warning: this documentation is for educational purposes only.
-Any costs, conditions and agreements associated with the information below are to be evaluated and approved according to the discretion of the reader.**

 _Last edited on May 19th, 2020._